 The Xbox One S gives access to all the same games as its illustrious X sibling - albeit at a maximum of 1080p rather than 4K - yet is more affordable and still offers high dynamic range (HDR) gaming, 4K Blu-ray playback and video streaming services.
 It is, therefore, an excellent gaming device that is also a bona fide, all-in-one media machine that'll be good enough for most.

 - Measures: 298 x 229 x 63.5mm

 - Ethernet and dual-band Wi-Fi (802.11ac)

 The Xbox One S is a pretty beast.
 The main model is all-white, although there are also plenty of special edition coloured and customised variants available too.
-It is compact, elegant and there's not an enormous power brick in sight.
-It's inside the machine itself, hurrah!
+It is compact, elegant and there's not an enormous power brick in sight like with the original - it's inside the machine itself, hurrah!
 You just get a figure of eight lead in the box (along with an HDMI cable).

 The drive tray is neatly flushed on the left-hand side of the fascia, with a tiny white-on-white disc eject button almost hidden away.
 And the power button is a physical clicker rather than touch.